ale94mleon/moldrug/docs/source/api.rst

 The idea
 --------
-The idea is simple: we want the best drug for some application.
+The idea is simple: we want the best drug for some applications.
 The problem is that it is not as simple as it sounds.
 The chemical space is enormous and the estimation of the fitness is also a term of concern.

 Here we address this problem using a `Genetic Algorithm <https://moldrug.readthedocs.io/en/latest/source/modules/utils.html#moldrug.utils.GA>`_.
-The inputs are:
+The inputs are

 #.
 Biological target (pdbqt format).
 #.
 RDKit molecule of some known (or guessing) drug. (it could get easily get from the SMILES string)